marinasundstrom/ChatApp/README.md

 Here are the main features of the app:

 * View and create channels.
 * Post messages in specific channels.
+Edit and delete them.
 * Admin commands - sent in channel.

 Other features: